caltechlibrary/git-desktop/_episodes/03-create.md

 > > Git repositories can interfere with each other if they are "nested" in the
 > > directory of another: the outer repository will try to version-control
 > > the inner repository.
 Therefore, it's best to create each new Git
 > > repository in a separate directory.
-Git Desktop is smart enough to block this operation,
+GitHub Desktop is smart enough to block this operation,
 > > even if the repository wasn't created in GitHub Desktop (that's the suggestion in the yellow triangle-
 > > we've already added the repo so it doesn't do anything).
 > {: .solution}